geopython/pywps/docs/configuration.rst

 :parallelprocesses:
     maximum number of parallel running processes - set this number carefully.
-    Effective number of parallel running processes is limited by number of cores of the processor of the hosting machine, as well as speed and response time of harddrives.
-Reasonable number of parallel running processes is not higher, then number of processor cores.
+    The effective number of parallel running processes is limited by the number of cores  in the processor of the hosting machine.
+As well, speed and response time of harddrives impact ultimate processing performance.
+A reasonable number of parallel running processes is not higher than the number of processor cores.

 :logdatabase:
-    SQLite3 file, where the login about requests/responses will be provided.
-You can set this to `":memory:"` for having the database in memory
+    SQLite3 file, where the login about requests/responses is to be stored.
+It can be set to `":memory:"` to store the database in memory.

 :maxrequestsize:
     maximal request size.
+0 for no limit

+:workdir:
-0 for no limit :workdir: temporary directory for all temporary files (which should be always deleted, once the process is finished :outputpath: server path for storing output files
+    a directory to store all temporary files (which should be always deleted, once the process is finished).

+:outputpath:
+    server path where to store output files.

 :outputurl:
     corresponding URL

-.. note:: `outputpath` and `outputurl` must corespond. `outputpath` is name
+.. note:: `outputpath` and `outputurl` must corespond. `outputpath` is the name
-        of the resulting target directory, where all output data files are stored (with unique names). `outputurl` is corresponding full URL, which is targeting to `outputpath` directory.
+        of the resulting target directory, where all output data files are stored (with unique names). `outputurl` is the corresponding full URL, which is targeting to `outputpath` directory.

         Example: `outputpath=/var/www/wps/outputs` shell correspond with
         `outputurl=http://foo.bar/wps/outputs`